Search

 The contract for the transfer of the shares was signed on March 20, 2025.
 KPMG Law provided comprehensive legal advice to FMG on the transaction.
 KPMG Law worked closely with the tax advisors of KPMG AG Wirtschaftsprüfungsgesellschaft.

 The KPMG Law partner responsible for advising FMG was Dr. Ian Maywald (Corporate/M&A) from the Munich office.
 The team consisted of Dr. Robert Müller (Senior Manager, Corporate/M&A), Dr. Michaela Lenk (Senior Manager, Corporate/M&A) and Kilian Baum (Associate, Corporate/M&A).
-Roman Meissner (Partner, Tax) and Martina Füchsl (Senior Manager, Tax) provided support on tax issues.
+For tax matters, Roman Meissner (Partner, Tax) and Martina Füchsl (Senior Manager, Tax) provided support.

 Explore #more